tekgourou/Duo_User-Context-Mapping_to_FMC/README.md

 <br/>
 My suggestion is to run the script with crontab (linux) or Task Scheduler (Microsoft) every 5 minutes. <br/>

-All the activities of thes cript are logged to a file called AUDIT.log file.
+All the activities of the script are logged to a file called AUDIT.log file.
 The file is not over-written, only appended.
 This includes all INFO and ERROR messages.

 ![image](./AUDIT_log.png)